ciscohern/Food-Lab/README.md

 **FoodLab** is an iOS app utilizing the [Spoonacular API](https://market.mashape.com/spoonacular/recipe-food-nutrition) to allow users to find recipes based on the ingredients they wish to use

-Contributors:
-Francisco Hernandez
-Joseph Antongiovanni
-Lesley Amezcua
-Logan Louks
+Contributors: Francisco Hernandez, Joseph Antongiovanni, Lesley Amezcua, Logan Louks

 ## User Stories